We believe in humans

 We Never Give Up

-Translated 9 achieved a stellar triumph during the second Leg of the Ocean Globe Race, crossing the finish line in Auckland on December 12, 2023, at 1:25 pm local time.
-In this leg from Cape Town to Auckland, Translated 9 demonstrated unparalleled skill, securing 1st positions in IRC, Line Honors, and the Flyer Class.
-Despite being the fifth slower boat in the fleet, Translated 9 now leads in IRC, potentially competing for Line Honors, and maintains dominance in the Flyer Class.
-The crew, led by co-skippers Marco Trombetti and Vittorio Malingri, exhibited resilience and strategic brilliance while navigating the treacherous Southern Indian Ocean, reaching a remarkable speed of 22.4 knots at one point.
-The crew's dedication and teamwork, evident in their collective efforts, significantly contributed to the resounding success of Translated 9 in this Leg.
-From the third Leg, Marco Trombetti is continuing the challenge with the co-skipper Simon Curwen, demonstrating unwavering determination and seamanship.
+Translated 9 achieved a stellar triumph during the first and second Leg of the Ocean Globe Race.
+In these two Legs, Translated 9 demonstrated unparalleled skills, securing 1st position in IRC and the Flyer Class in Leg 1 and 2, and Line Honors in Leg 2.
+Despite being the fifth slowest boat in the fleet, Translated 9 led in IRC, potentially competing for Line Honors, and maintained dominance in the Flyer Class.
+The crew, led by co-skippers Marco Trombetti and Vittorio Malingri, exhibited resilience and strategic brilliance while navigating the treacherous Southern Indian Ocean, reaching the remarkable speed of 22.4 knots.
+The crew's dedication and teamwork, evident in their collective effort, significantly contributed to the resounding success of Translated 9 in these two Legs.
+In the third Leg, Marco Trombetti continued the challenge with co-skipper Simon Curwen, demonstrating unwavering determination and seamanship.

-While leading the final Leg of the Ocean Globe Race, our sailboat Translated 9 had to stop in Madeira (Portugal) after the crew discovered water in the hull, which we now know was due to a breach.
-This emergency necessitated a detour to ensure everyone's safety.
-All the crew members are now safe, and our shore team is providing the required support.
+While leading the final Leg of the Ocean Globe Race, Translated 9 had to stop in Madeira (Portugal) after the crew discovered water in the hull, which we now know was due to a breach.
+This emergency necessitated a detour to ensure everyone's safety, forcing the crew to stop in Madeira for further repairs.
+After securing the boat, the crew set sail to finish the regatta.

 Translated 9 in San Francisco